 barrel and is an earth-shattering blast at full contact.
 It’s hard to miss with its overextended barrel.

 Since it is not held back by BBCOR standards, we think it’s the biggest hitting baseball bat you can still buy new in wrapper today.
 The drop 5 CF7 is an unashamed grizzly bear bat made to destroy baseballs, home run records, and pitchers’ confidence.

 We have hit with drop 8 bats more than any other line or niche of bats.
 Many, including the CF ZEN and Beast, are fantastic.
 But the Marucci CAT 7, with its single-piece feel and beautiful ping pop, is our favorite.
 We have yet to find a player that

 can swing a drop 8 correctly who does not just love the bat.

-The CAT 7 comes in a number of other sizes too.
-The BBCOR is also one of our favorites and so is the drop 10 JBB version.
+The CAT 7 comes in several other sizes too.
+The BBCOR is also one of our favorites, and so is the drop 10 JBB version.
 But, the drop 8, tops our list of best drop 8 baseball bats.

 7. Best Drop 10: DeMarini CF Zen

 For much the same reason, the CF8 is our best overall big barrel bat; the CF Zen is our specific drop 10 winners.
 The 2 5/8 version of the Zen is outlawed in USSSA in the drop 8 versions.
 As well, the 2 3/4 drop 10 CF Zen is not legal there.
 Somehow, the drop 10 CF Zen passed the test.
 And, it turns out, the bat is an absolute ball killer.

 We have an entire article discussing the best drop 10 bats.
 You may find those helpful if you are not up for spending the money required to acquire the CF Zen.
 But if total cost is not an object, the CF Zen is the best drop 10 on the market.